 The various islands of St. Vincent and the Grenadines are fairly close together.
 Whether you go by boat or by plane, traveling between them is not difficult.
 And each island is unique—once there, you'll definitely want to sample more than one.

-St. Vincent and the Grenadines consists of 32 islands and cays strung out in the Southern Caribbean.
-St. Vincent itself is one of the least touristy islands in the entire region—an unpretentious and relatively quiet destination, where active, ecofriendly vacations focus on hiking jungle trails, catching a glimpse of rare parrots, trekking to spectacular waterfalls, and climbing an active volcano.
+St. Vincent and the Grenadines is an archipelago of 32 islands and cays in the Southern Caribbean.
+St. Vincent itself is one of the least touristy islands in the entire region—an unpretentious and relatively quiet destination where active, eco-friendly vacations focus on hiking jungle trails, catching a glimpse of rare parrots, trekking to spectacular waterfalls, and climbing an active volcano.
 Beneath the surface, snorkeling and scuba landscapes are similarly intriguing.
 The Grenadines, on the other hand, dazzle vacationers with their amazing inns and resorts, fine white-sand beaches, excellent sailing waters, and get-away-from-it-all atmosphere.
 The inhabited islands are Bequia, Mustique, Canouan, Mayreau, Union, Palm, and Petit St. Vincent—and most are quite exclusive.